ryryp97/Homework-01/README.md

 The header elements "Search Engine Optimization", "Online Reputation Management", and "Social Media Marketing" are links that, when clicked, redirect the user to the appropriate part of the webpage.

+###Credits

+I'd like to credit [W3Schools](https://www.w3schools.com/) and their HTML and CSS guides, which have been a tremendous help.